 Years ago, I was teaching ‘The Second World War’ as part of the History curriculum with my class of ten and eleven year olds in Hackney, east London.
 We were doing some lovely activities to help the children understand more about that era and the privations of war.
-We prepared meals made from ‘rations’; we dressed-up in 1940s clothes; we listening to the ‘live’ testimony of elderly people who’d been sent far away from their home and family as child evacuees.
+We prepared meals made from ‘rations’; we dressed-up in 1940s clothes; we invited in elderly local residents into school to listen to their ‘live’ testimony of evacuation as children.

 “Why not, love?”
 I asked.